 One avenue that’s being explored is the connection between physical well-being and mental well-being.
 It’s easy to conceptualise our conscious state as this intangible energy that can’t be quantified, but how we think and what we feel is very much the byproduct of measurable chemical reactions within the brain.
 It stands to reason then that how well we treat our physical bodies will translate into health outcomes on our mental state.

-Luckily, it just so happens that people have been looking into this idea for some time now, and here’s a few things they’ve found:
+Luckily, it just so happens that people have been looking into this idea for some time now, and here are a few things they’ve found:

 Exercise makes you happier